laurent-martin/aspera-hsts-operations/README.md

 | TCP/33001 | FASP Session (SSH) |
 | UDP/33001 | FASP Data |
 | TCP/443   | Node API (HTTPS) |

-In addition, a FQDN (DNS A Record) is also required for this address.
-If none is defined, it is possible to use a free service like [freedns](https://freedns.afraid.org/) for that.

 Once the DNS name is known: